Transforming the landscape

 This new facility addresses urgent housing needs for the university, which has now four straight years of overall enrollment growth.

-The residence hall and dining facility opened in fall 2017.
+The residence hall and South Dining Commons opened in fall 2017.

 Stouffer Place Apartments

 This 708-bed apartment-style housing complex will feature a north and a south building and a terrific location along 19th Street approaching Iowa Street.
 The units will be designed to have two bedrooms and two bathrooms, or four bedrooms and four bathrooms.
 The name of the complex recognizes the old Stouffer Place apartments, which were torn down as part of the Central District renovations.